-Consider the size and shape of the theater in relation to the puppets being used.
+Consider the size and shape of your home theater in relation to the puppets being used.
 It is usually desirable to hide how the puppets work, and different puppets require varying amounts of space in which to move around.
 Play with a puppet first to see just how much room it needs.

 It is possible to make a theater quite quickly by hanging a curtain across an open doorway, with a rectangle cut out to make an opening for the puppets.
 Add tie-back curtains at the sides of the opening.
 A simple cardboard box can be used for most types of theater.
 Cut an opening at the back, and one at the front for the stage.
+For the home theater seating, consider small 4-seat theater seating sections if you’re entertaining an intimate group.
+For larger puppet productions, sectional home theater seating could be best for your home theater configuration.

 For durability, reinforce the theater by covering it with strips of papier-mâché.
 Paint it when dry, and fix a strand of wire across the front to hold small curtains.
 Make vertical slits in the sides of the theater for inserting scenery.
 Alternatively, make a shadow puppet theater from a cardboard box.
 Cut a rectangular opening in the front, stretch white paper across it and glue or tape it in place.